Introduction

 Wrike

-Wrike provides a flexible project management solution with a solid free plan for small teams.
-It offers a balance between simplicity and advanced features.
+Wrike is a flexible project management software that is a great option for small teams with its solid free plan and balance of features between simplicity and more advanced functionality.

 - Interactive Gantt charts